Working in Toronto?

 Luckily, the application process is simple and straightforward.
-All you need to do is gather the necessary documents – once again, listed on the very comprehensive website of Service Canada - and head to your nearest Service Canada Centre.
-There are several Centres in Toronto and neighboring municipalities, so this task should not be much of an inconvenience.
-If everything is in order, you should receive your SIN card within 10 days.
-Your first SIN card is free of charge.
+All you need to do is gather the necessary documents — once again, listed on the very comprehensive website of Service Canada — and head to your nearest Service Canada Centre.
+There are several centers in Toronto and neighboring municipalities, so this task should not be much of an inconvenience.

 Apart from the obvious fact that sound English skills are indispensable for any career in Toronto, having good command, or at least basic knowledge, of additional languages is definitely an asset in the city’s diverse business environment.
 French has a special status in all of Canada, as the country is officially bilingual.
 Street signs, grocery labels, and virtually every other piece of writing you may encounter in your daily life will be in both English and French.
 While you most certainly will not encounter any difficulties if your knowledge of French is limited or nonexistent, it always pays off to know at least a few common phrases.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.